Greece and the Balkans 1500 BCE

 What is happening in Greece and the Balkans in 1914CE

 The Treaty of Berlin (1878), signed by the leading powers of Europe, recognized the full independence from the Turks of Serbia and Romania, and guaranteed self-government for Bulgaria within the Ottoman empire.
 Bosnia, whilst theoretically remaining a part of the Ottoman empire, was to be administered by Austria-Hungary.
-The Austro-Hungarian occupation would leave a lingering thirst for independence.
+The treaty left left a lingering thirst for independence.

 Bulgaria was given complete independence from Turkey in 1908.
 In 1912-13 Serbia, Bulgaria and Greece drove the Ottomans out of most of their European territories in the First Balkan War – but then fought over the division of the conquered Ottoman territories in the Second Balkan War (1913-14 – this allowed the Ottomans to reclaim some of their lost territory).
 In all this upheaval Albania declared its independence.